Partner with Your Healthcare Provider

 When it comes to living healthfully, your healthcare provider is a key partner in developing and adapting a health management plan.
 See your doctor at least once annually, even when you feel perfectly healthy, to proactively manage your breast and ovarian health.

-You should have your first mammogram by age 40, or sooner if you have a blood relative who was diagnosed with breast cancer before age 50.
-In those cases, you should schedule your first mammogram when you are 10 years younger than the age at which your relative was diagnosed.
+MAMMOGRAM: Plan to talk to your healthcare provider about starting mammograms at age 40.
+But, if you have a first-degree relative who was diagnosed with breast cancer, you should schedule your first mammogram when you are 10 years younger than the age at which your relative was diagnosed.
+So, if your mom was diagnosed at 45, talk to your doctor about starting mammograms at 35.

 Risk Reduction for Increased-Risk Women